Red River of the South: Saltwater river

 The Red River is salty through tributaries above Lake Texoma.
-The saltiness is caused by a natural phenomenon that dates back to ancient times.
-About 250 million years ago, an inland sea blanketed parts of what is now those states.
-As time passed, that sea evaporated, leaving salt deposits – mostly sodium chloride.
-Rock and silt eventually buried the deposits, but the salt continues to leach through natural seeps in tributaries above Lake Texoma, sending as much as 3,450 tons of salt per day flowing down the Red River.
+The saltiness is caused by Permian salt deposits – mostly sodium chloride.
+Deposition eventually buried the deposits, but the salt continues to leach through natural seeps in tributaries above Lake Texoma, sending as much as 3,450 tons of salt per day flowing down the Red River.

 Watershed

 The Red River's watershed covers 65590 sqmi and is the southernmost major river system in the Great Plains.
 Its drainage basin is mostly in the states of Texas and Oklahoma, but also covers parts of New Mexico, Arkansas and Louisiana.
 Its basin is characterized by flat, fertile agricultural land, with only a few major cities.
 The drainage basin of the Red River is very arid and receives little precipitation.
-As a result, much of the river above the Texas–Oklahoma border is intermittent, and until the river is past its great bend south in Arkansas, the flow varies widely.
-Most of the agriculture in the basin is sustained by groundwater, which is recharged with rainfall and riverflow.
-The lower course of the river flows through a series of marshes and swamps, where its flow is dramatically moderated.
+As a result, much of the river above the Texas–Oklahoma border is intermittent, and the flow varies widely until the river is beyond its great bend south in Arkansas.
+Most of the agriculture in the basin is sustained by groundwater, which is recharged with rainfall and river flow.
+The lower course of the river flows through a series of marshes and swamps, which dramatically moderate its flow.
+The Red River is said to have once carried five times the sediment load of the Mississippi.